Halloween in Chicago

 We had no idea Halloween was that big in Chicago, but we were glad we'd stumbled into it.

-“It’s therapy time,’’ says George Garcia, owner of Fantasy Costumes in the Portage Park neighborhood.
-“In this terrible economy, in this crazy world, people just want to have fun.
+“It’s therapy time,’’ said George Garcia, owner of Fantasy Costumes in the Portage Park neighborhood.
+“In this crazy world, people just want to have fun.
 They don’t have to buy gifts for anyone, they can do it just for themselves.’’

-Garcia’s store, which he started out of his car 47 years ago, now occupies an entire city block and is open 24 hours a day in the 10 days leading up to Halloween.
+Garcia’s store, which he started out of his car more than 50 years ago, now occupies an entire city block and is open 24 hours a day in the 10 days leading up to Halloween.

 “Halloween is big, it’s huge here,’’ he says.